 #Does Netflix work with AirPlay on Samsung TV?

-No. Netflix removed AirPlay support in April 2019.
-Since Samsung TVs from 2018 onward have the native Netflix app built in, use that instead.
+No. Netflix’s help center states that AirPlay support was removed in April 2019 because Netflix recommends using the native TV app instead.
+Since Samsung TVs from 2018 onward have the native Netflix app built in, use that directly.
 Disney+, YouTube, and most other streaming apps still support AirPlay.

 #How do I check my Samsung TV’s AirPlay firmware compatibility?

-Go to Settings > Support > About This TV.
-Note your model number and firmware version.
-Then visit Samsung’s support page, enter your model number, and check if a newer firmware version is available.
-Samsung has released specific AirPlay stability patches for several 2020-2022 models.
+Go to Settings > Support > About This TV to note your model number and firmware version.
+Visit Samsung’s support page and check for newer firmware.
+Samsung’s support documentation recommends keeping firmware current since AirPlay stability patches ship separately from OS updates.